alireza13613/get_test/README.md

 # Vanilla implementaion of algorithms
-here in this repo one can find vanilla implementaion of various ML and DL.
+Here in this repo one can find vanilla implementaion of various ML and DL.